What State Of Matter Is Nitrogen

 Comprehensive Overview

 Nitrogen, represented by the symbol N and atomic number 7, is a nonmetal element belonging to Group 15 of the periodic table, also known as the pnictogens.
-It was first isolated as a separate gas by Scottish physician Daniel Rutherford in 1772.
+Plus, it was first isolated as a separate gas by Scottish physician Daniel Rutherford in 1772.
 The name "nitrogen" was coined by French chemist Jean-Antoine Chaptal in 1790, derived from the Greek words nitron (meaning "native soda") and genes (meaning "forming").

 States of Matter